 The Haunting of Hill House deals heavily with addiction, relapse, and how it affects an individual and their family.
 Luke is the main character who’s affected by a substance use disorder but Trish, a supporting character, also offers a lot of insight.
 While it’s not the main focus of the show, it takes a fairly honest look at addiction and recovery.

 The series portrays addiction as a disease and shows the characters that are going through addiction as real people with highs and lows, not just people with moral failings.
 However, it also shows the stigma that people with a substance use disorder have to face, like when Steven writes Luke off as a “junkie.”

 The show is also somewhat unique in the way it deals with chronic relapse.
 Both Luke and his friend Trish have been through multiple treatment programs and relapsed many times.
 People who go through multiple relapses often feel hopeless.
 Even when they’re in recovery, they may think that another relapse is just around the corner.
 In one scene, Steven asks Trish what’s different about her current attempt at recovery because trying the same thing and expecting different results is insanity.

 She tells him, “That’s what recovery is.
-The same thing over and over again, in spite of the results, or in spite of a backslide, or in spite of a full-fledge f—— relapse.
-Doesn’t mean you stop just because it gets a little repetitive.
+The same thing over and over again, in spite of the results, in spite of a backslide, or in spite of a full-fledged f—— relapse.
+That doesn’t mean you stop just because it gets a little repetitive.
 One day at a time.” -Trish

 Treating the Family Disease